NVIDIA-ISAAC-ROS/isaac_ros_mission_client/README.md

 <div align="center"><img alt="Architecture" src="resources/architecture.png" width="650px"/></div>

+---
+## Webinar Available
+Learn how to use this package by watching our on-demand webinar: [Build Connected Robots with NVIDIA Isaac Dispatch and Client](https://gateway.on24.com/wcc/experience/elitenvidiabrill/1407606/3998202/isaac-ros-webinar-series)

+---

 ## Overview

 This repository provides the ROS2 packages for Mission Client, which communicates to a robot fleet management service.
 Mission Client receives tasks and actions from the fleet management service and updates its progress, state, and errors.
 Mission Client performs navigation actions with [Nav2](https://github.com/ros-planning/navigation2) and can be integrated with other ROS actions.